I look at the paper from 80 years ago from the Library of Congress’ newspaper archive. It has the Washington, D.C.

 Alan Moorehead - attached to 8th Army - is an excellent resource.

-I’d highly recommend his book “Road to Tunis” giving a first hand account of what being an Allied WW2 war correspondent entailed.
+I’d highly recommend his book “March on Tunis” giving a first hand account of what being an Allied WW2 war correspondent entailed.